-- Establish laws to regulate the allocation of service charges to restaurant workers, following the examples set by Santa Monica and Oakland; - Explore and evaluate strategies for fair distribution of service charges among front-of-the-house and back-of-the-house employees to ensure all restaurant workers are fairly compensated; - Ensure transparency and full disclosure for workers and consumers to understand where service charges are required, what they pay for, and to whom they are distributed.
+- Establish laws to regulate the allocation of service charges to restaurant workers, following the examples set by Santa Monica, Oakland, and Emeryville; - Explore and evaluate strategies for fair distribution of service charges among front-of-the-house and back-of-the-house employees to ensure all restaurant workers are fairly compensated; - Ensure transparency and full disclosure for workers and consumers to understand where service charges are required, what they pay for, and to whom they are distributed. - Enable effective implementation of the law by conducting outreach and education to employees and employers alike, creating penalties for misappropriation/theft of service charges, and providing protection against retaliation.

-In sum, legal requirements for the allocation of service charges to restaurant workers would coincide well with the new minimum wage, and enable more families particularly families of color and female-headed households-to earn a living wage.
+In sum, legal requirements for the allocation of service charges to restaurant workers would coincide well with the new minimum wage, and enable more families-particularly families of color and female-headed households-to earn a living wage.